 The project site is currently zoned O-I (office and institutional) and R-LC (residential-limited commercial district).
-The proposed zoning is PD-MU (planned development-mixed use).
-Information submitted for the review indicates that the proposed development is not consistent with the City of Atlanta's Future Land Use Plan, which calls for low density commercial.
+The proposed zoning for the R-LC portion of the site is O-I. Information submitted for the review indicates that the proposed development is not consistent with the City of Atlanta's Future Land Use Plan, which calls for low density commercial.